-The Australian sea lion is a species that is endemic to our country and sadly is considered the most endangered sea lion species in the world.
-HSI has remained steadfast in campaigning to ensure the threats the species faces from fishing are minimised as far as possible.
+HSI has remained steadfast in campaigning to ensure the threats seals and sea lions face from fishing are minimised as far as possible.

 In 2010, HSI was instrumental in ensuring a robust Australian sea lion management strategy was put in place in South Australian waters in the gillnet section of the Southern and Eastern Scalefish and Shark Fishery (SESSF).
 The protections for sea lions HSI achieved included sanctuaries which saw sea lion mortalities from bycatch drop dramatically from over 300 every 18 months to a much rarer event.

 With only 2,000 Australian sea lions remaining in Western Australia in small, isolated colonies, HSI embarked on similar action to campaign for exclusion zones to be implemented in the state.
 HSI joined forces with the Australian Marine Conservation Society and the Conservation Council of Western Australia to highlight the frustrating lack of action over the past decade to protect sea lions in Western Australia.